Background pattern

 This medication is not recommended if you are breastfeeding or plan to breastfeed your baby.

-Driving and operating machinery
+Driving and using machines

 3. How to take Brotmin

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist.
+Follow your doctor's instructions for taking this medication exactly.
+If in doubt, consult your doctor or pharmacist.

 The recommended dose is

-If you have reduced renal function, your doctor may prescribe a lower dose.
+If you have reduced kidney function, your doctor may prescribe a lower dose.

 Use in children and adolescents.

-Children aged 10 and over and adolescents usually start with 500 mg or 850 mg of this medication once a day.
+Children aged 10 and older, and adolescents usually start with 500 mg or 850 mg of this medication once a day.
 The maximum daily dose is 2,000 mg divided into 2 or 3 doses.
-Treatment of children between 10 and 12 years old is only recommended under specific advice from your doctor, as experience in this age group is limited.
+Treatment of children between 10 and 12 years is only recommended under specific advice from your doctor, as experience in this age group is limited.

 Monitoring